 This Guide is the fifth Guide to Good Practice developed to support the practical operation of the 1980 Hague Child Abduction Convention.
-The four previously published Guides are: $Part\ I-Central\ Authority\ Practice$; $Part\ II-Implementing\ Measures$; $Part\ III-Preventive\ Measures$; and $Part\ IV-Enforcement.^{23}$
+The four previously published Guides are: $Part\ I - Central\ Authority\ Practice;\ Part\ II - Implementing\ Measures;\ Part\ III - Preventive\ Measures;\ and\ Part\ IV - Enforcement.^{23}$

-In addition, the General Principles and Guide to Good Practice on Transfrontier Contact Concerning Children24 relates to both the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention.
+In addition, the General Principles and Guide to Good Practice on Transfrontier Contact Concerning Children relates to both the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention.

-Nothing in this Guide may be construed as binding on States Parties to the 1980 Hague Child Abduction Convention or other Hague Family Conventions.
+Nothing in this Guide may be construed as binding on State Parties to the 1980 Hague Child Abduction Convention.
 The general principles set forth in this Guide are purely advisory in nature.

-All States Parties, and in particular Central Authorities designated under the 1980 Hague Child Abduction Convention, are encouraged to review their own practices and, where appropriate and feasible, to improve them.
+All State Parties, and in particular Central Authorities designated under the 1980 Hague Child Abduction Convention, are encouraged to review their own practices and, where appropriate and feasible, to improve them.
 For both established and developing Central Authorities, implementation of the 1980 Convention should be seen as a continuing, progressive or incremental process constantly tending towards improvement.